cancerit/WwDocker/README.md

       ... config.cfg ERRORS /some/path
         - Gets and expands logs from the *.ERRORLOG queue

-The worker is executed on each host automatically with ():
+The worker is executed on each host automatically with:

     ... config.cfg WORKER